International Journal of Green Economics: The Academic journal of the Green Economics Institute

 IJGE publishes original papers, review papers, technical reports, case studies, conference reports, management reports, book reviews, notes, commentaries and news.
 Special issues will be devoted to subjects such as globalisation/localisation, international economics etc. Our wide and very experienced advisory board (which is additional to our academic panel) are particularly being asked to develop topical and important subjects over time which they believe from their work and research to be of most relevance and interest.

-Our academic journal is currently in its 7th volume, and we are calling for papers for volume 7 issues 2-4.
-Issue no 1 is about Indonesia and papers are from Indonesian Scholars.
-Issue no 3 is about Greece.We always pleased to receive papers for the journal and our books.
+Our academic journal is currently in its 10th volume, and we are calling for papers for volume 10 issues 1-4.We always pleased to receive papers for the journal and our books.
 The Journal is double blind peer reviewed and we delighted to wecome new authors so please email us if you would like to write a paper.

 .
-We founded and edit the academic journal," The International Journal of Green Economics" on behalf of Inderscience Academic Publishers, which contains articles of the highest standards all being at least double blind peer reviewed, and published by and in association with one of major publishers partners Inderscience.The Editor is currently Juliane Goeke from Germany and deputy editors are Miriam Kennet and Michele Gale D'Oliveira from Chicago and Brazil, Volker Heinemann from the UK and Germany.
-The Editor in Chief is Miriam Kennet, the founder of the journal.
+We founded and edit the academic journal," The International Journal of Green Economics" on behalf of Inderscience Academic Publishers, which contains articles of the highest standards all being at least double blind peer reviewed, and published by and in association with one of major publishers partners Inderscience.The Editor in Chief is Miriam Kennet, the founder of the journal.

 To submit articles or for more information or to suggest ideas for articles, please email email@example.com or GEIBooksandjournal@yahoo.co.uk